-The persons responsible for supervising Ms. South's advisory activities on behalf of GW&K are John B. Fox, Partner, co-Director of Fixed Income, and Martin R. Tourigny, Partner, Portfolio Manager, (617) 236-8900.
+The person responsible for supervising Ms. South's advisory activities on behalf of GW&K is John B. Fox, Partner, Director, Fixed Income (617) 236-8900.

 Mary F. Kane, CFA

 Mary F. Kane, CFA, Partner, Portfolio Manager

 Education: Ms. Kane received a Bachelor of Arts degree from Wheaton College in Norton, Massachusetts in 1981, and received a Master in Business Administration degree from Boston University in Boston, Massachusetts in 1989.
 She is also a Chartered Financial Analyst ("CFA") Charterholder.